nagasella/esa/README.md

 # ESA (Entity System Advance)

-ESA (Entity System Advance) is an Entity System (or, more precisely, an Entity Component System (ECS) framework) for Game Boy Adance (GBA) game development, written in C++.
-It was conceived to be used together with the [butano](https://github.com/GValiente/butano?tab=readme-ov-file) game engine, and it was designed to be memory efficient, (hopefully) fast, but first and foremost fun and easy to use.
+ESA (Entity System Advance) is an Entity-Component-System (ECS) framework written in C++.
+It is mostly targetting Game Boy Advance (GBA) game development, so it does not make any use of C++ features like RTTI or exceptions.
+Initially, ESA was conceived to be used together with the [butano](https://github.com/GValiente/butano?tab=readme-ov-file) game engine, but since version 2.0.0 it can be used independently from it (for example, with libtonc or libgba).
+Also, nothing prevents to use it to develop games for other platforms other than the GBA.

 Below is a basic introduction to Entity Systems, as well as a comprehensive tutorial about ESA and its features.
 In this repo you'll also find a few examples that cover all the main feature of ESA.
+All examples use butano for now.
 For additional questions or help, you can reach out through the [GBADev discord](https://github.com/gbadev-org/awesome-gbadev?tab=readme-ov-file#community).

 ## Table of contents